mcsammon/mcsammon.github.io/_posts/2016-07-24-inequality_1.markdown

 ---
 layout: page
-title:  "Income and Wealth Inequality Part 1: The Facts"
+title:  "Income and Wealth Inequality: The Facts"
 ---

-This is the first post in a series on income and wealth inequality in the United States.
-This topic has been gaining mainstream popularity, with books like Capital in the Twenty-First Century (Piketty, 2013) selling over 1.5 million copies.
+Income and wealth inequality has been getting mainstream attention, with books like Capital in the Twenty-First Century (Piketty, 2013) selling over 1.5 million copies.
 This post presents some basic facts about the distribution of income and wealth over the past 15 years.

 # Income Inequality